 Experimental Procedures

-The experimental protocol was approved by the University of Colorado Institutional Research Board.
+The experimental protocol was approved by the University of Colorado Institutional Review Board.
 Procedures were explained to each subject and written consent was obtained prior to participation.
-Subjects’ height and weight were measured with a tape measure and scale, respectively.
+Subjects’ height and weight were recorded with a tape measure and scale, respectively.
 Subjects’ foot length, foot width, and arch length were measured with a Brannock device (The Brannock Device Company, Liverpool, NY) (“Standard Practice for Fitting Athletic Footwear” 2017).
 Both foot length and arch length were measured in centimeters.
 Foot width was measured as an ordinal size (e.g. A, B, C, D, E), and then converted to a linear measurement in centimeters using the following formula (The Brannock Device Company, Liverpool, NY):